i4/http2matrix/README.md

 where **TO** can be a room, one or multiple users:
 For users you can either use the full Matrix user ID (e.g., `@uj66ojab:fau.de`) or just the username (e.g., `uj66ojab`).
 In the latter case, the Matrix user ID will be generated using the configured default domain.
-Multiple users should be delimited by a comma (but semicolon and space will work as well) In case of a room, you have to always specify the full (alias) ID (e.g., `#i4:fau.de`) - but neither shortcuts nor sending to multiple rooms is supported.
+Multiple users should be delimited by a comma (but semicolon and space will work as well), and the bot will create a shared room with all recipients.

+In case of a room, you have to always specify the full (alias) ID (e.g., `#i4:fau.de`) – neither shortcuts nor sending to multiple rooms is supported.

 URLs (including **TO** and **MESSAGE**) should be [encoded according to the standard](https://en.wikipedia.org/wiki/URL_encoding), e.g. using `%40` for `@` in user and `%23` for `#`  in room prefixes.
 Since the hash character is used for anchors as well, the `*` character can be used instead for referencing room aliases (e.g., `*i4:fau.de`).